swthemathwiz/stubby-wrench/README.md

 ### Stubby Bit Holder

 The stubby bit holder is intended for a small bit.
-Compared to the stubby wrench, the depth of the receiver hole is shorter (10 mm vs. 13 mm) and the model is taller.
+Compared to the stubby wrench, the receiver hole is shallower (10 mm vs. 13 mm) and the receiver itself is taller.
 This allows more space for your fingers between the bit and the handle.

 </td><td align="center" width="160" height="160"><a href="../media/media/stubby-bit-holder.installed.jpg" target="_blank" title="View Stubby Bit Holder Installed"><img src="../media/media/stubby-bit-holder.installed.jpg" alt="Stubby Bit Holder Installed" width="128" height="128" /></a></td></tr></tbody></table></div>

 ## Printing

-I use a Creality Ender 3 Pro to build from PLA with a layer height of 0.20mm.
-There are no particular restrictions on printing, but you might want to optimize your slicer's seam placement (e.g. "Rear" is a good selection).
+I use a Creality Ender 3 Pro to build from PLA with a **layer height of 0.20 mm** and an **infill density of 20%**.
+Also, you might want to optimize your slicer's **seam placement** (e.g. "Rear" is a good selection).

 ## Source